+Daily Tests

-Daily Tests Due Date: Daily (at the beginning of each classes 1 through 10) Weight: 25%
+Due Date: Daily (at the beginning of each classes 1 through 10)

+Weight: 25%

 Students will be expected to read the assigned chapters in the text and other assigned readings and be prepared to write a graded test based on these reading assignments.
+All tests are available on Moodle from 8:30 AM to 11:59 PM on the day of the class.
+There will only be one attempt on all Daily Tests.

-Assignment #1- Self- Reflection #1 Due Date: Class 4 Weight: 20%
+Assignment #1- Self- Reflection #1

+Due Date: Class 4 Weight: 20%